 There are a seemingly endless amount of options when it comes to the purpose of converting the garage.
 We have spoken already about the home office and how it benefits the home entrepreneur.
 However, the truth is there are no limitations on what you can create with your space, from an extra bedroom for visiting relatives, a hobby room, man caves, even home theatres.
 So many of us look to convert our garages because it is a space that is ripe for new opportunities.

 Unlike house extensions, to convert your garage, it is most unlikely that you will require planning permission.
 Unless, of course, your house is a listed building or in a conservation area, in which case you most certainly will require planning permission before going ahead.
 It is also possible to increase your home’s value by creating a new living space that could make it a worthy investment for the future.
 By maximising your living space, you inadvertently remove a potential eyesore from your home.
 By clearing out and making space, you instantly revitalise the garage before conversion work has even started.
-A conversion also creates minimal disruption within the home day to day apart from big jobs such as replacing your garage door.
+A conversion also creates minimal disruption within the home day to day apart from big jobs such as replacing your up & over garage door.
 Since it is additional space, it’s unlikely that the rest of the house will be affected whilst work is underway.
 Taking up the project yourself means you will not have to rearrange your schedule to ensure you are home to allow contractors to work.
 With this, you also get peace of mind knowing the work being done is monitored by you, and you don’t have to rely upon others or worry about damage being done to your property.

 Making the most out of your converted space